Week 3 Devotionals

 Lazarus was bound hand and foot with grave clothes, and his face had been wrapped with a cloth during his time in the tomb.
 When he arose from his death and came out of the tomb, Jesus called on the disciples to help in the transformation process.
 Jesus said to them, “Take off the grave clothes and let him go.”
 The disciples needed to help Lazarus.
 Likewise, we all have a part to play in the lives of those around us.

-God has done some incredible things around us during this fast.
+God has done some incredible things around us during these 21 days.
 Could it be that someone around you is still walking around in grave clothes?
 What do you need to help him or her let go of?

 Talking to men for God is a great thing, but talking to God for men is greater still.